faizainur/native-net-drone-monitor/README.md

 ```
 PLEASE BE AWARE !!!
 THIS PROGRAM STILL UNDER DEVELOPMENT AND IN ALPHA STATUS.
-SO THERE ARE STILL BUGS MIGHT BE HAPPENED
+SO THERE ARE BUGS THAT WE HAVEN'T NOTICED.
+ANY BUGS THAT MIGHT BE BROKE YOU DRONE IS YOUR RESPONSIBILITIES, NOT OUR.

+THANK YOU.
 ```
 ## Description
 Drone Monitor is a software that could show any data streamed from data using any transfer method.
 The supported data yet to show is